Under the landlord-tenant law, as a landlord, you can collect security deposits from your tenant to act as a safety net.

 In Texas, tenants may not use their security deposit as last month's rent.
 If a tenant attempts to do so, they risk facing numerous penalties, such as paying the landlord up to 3X the amount, as well as paying the landlord's attorney fees.

-When should a landlord return a tenant's security deposit?
+When should a landlord return a security deposit?

-As a landlord, you have 30 days from the date a tenant moves out to return their security deposit.
-The only exception to this rule is if you don't have the tenant's forwarding address.
-In that case, you must wait until the tenant gives it to you.
+As a landlord, you have 30 days from the date a tenant surrenders the property back to return their security deposit.
+The only exception to this rule is if you don't have the tenant's forwarding address; you have no obligation to return the security deposit until they give you their new forwarding address.

 What happens if a landlord wrongfully withholds a tenant's deposit?

-In that case, the law dictates that a landlord may be liable for refunding tenants up to three times the withheld amount, plus attorney fees.
+In that case, Texas law dictates that a landlord may be liable for refunding tenants up to three times the withheld amount, plus attorney fees.

 What happens in case the property changes hands during an active tenancy?

-If the property changes hands, you must transfer all security deposits to the new owner.
-The new owner is then liable for safekeeping security deposits.
+If the property changes hands, you must transfer all security deposits to the new landlord.
+The new landlord is then liable for safekeeping security deposits.

 If you have more questions, kindly consider hiring an expert in Texas' rental laws.
 Alternatively, seek help from Limestone Country Properties, a reputable property management company.